Ada Clare and the Bohemian Tidal Wave

 After the first wave of Bohemians established the idea of bohemianism in the city, a group of journalists, artists and musicians formalized the concept by founding the Bohemian Club in 1872.
 An impressive list of legends became members including Ambrose Bierce, Joaquin Miller, Jack London and photographer Arnold Genthe.
 Early visitors and honorary members included Rudyard Kipling, Mark Twain, Oliver Wendell Holmes, Edwin Booth and Sir Henry Irving.
 Robert Louis Stevenson and Oscar Wilde’s visits to the club in the late 1870s and early 1880s decisively shaped the Bohemian movement in San Francisco.
 Aimée would meet both of them, Wilde in San Francisco and Sacramento, Stevenson in Samoa.
 She would party with Mark Twain on Broadway years later.

 Aimée also met member Charles Stoddard in the early 80s and became close friends.
-Many of her friends were members: writer/reporter/publishers Edward C. MacFarlane, Harry Dam and Jerome Hart; painters Benoni Irwin, Theodore Wores, Charles Rollo Peters, Joseph Strong, Julian Rix and Jules Tavernier; club presidents Paul Neumann and J.D.
-Redding; and singer/performers Frank Unger, Clay Greene, Donald de V. Graham and her second husband Harry Gillig.
+Many of her friends were members: writer/reporter/publishers Edward C. MacFarlane, Harry Dam and Jerome Hart; painters Benoni Irwin, Theodore Wores, Charles Rollo Peters, Joseph Strong, Julian Rix and Jules Tavernier; club presidents Paul Neumann, J.D.
+Redding and George Bromley; and singer/performers Frank Unger, Clay Greene, Donald de V. Graham and her second husband Harry Gillig.
 Several of her male cousins would later become prominent members as would her first husband Porter Ashe.

 The Bohemian Club struggled mightily to establish its ties with “real bohemianism” exemplified by Ada Clare.
 When the club halted the inclusion of females as bona fide members of the club and when it was taken over by successful pillars of the community, bon vivants, sportsmen, and mere appreciators of the fine arts, there was a backlash from the less well-off but more talented members.